-Although the policies section of this deliverable is of a preliminary nature, we can already draw some general conclusions that are relevant in the context of developing a new policy framework.
+Although the policies section of this deliverable is of an exploratory nature, we can already draw some general conclusions that are relevant in the context of developing a new policy framework.
 We made a distinction between policies related to intellectual property laws and policies dealing with data protection rules.
 They fundamentally differ in that IP mainly protects the economic interests of the right holder, while data protection law is more related to the (informational) privacy of the data subject.
 For the IP related policies, we assessed how policies dealt with IP and to what extent they permit or restrict TDM.
 As regards the data protection laws, we looked at legal policies (sector specific rules) dealing with the processing of certain data for certain purposes, as well as self-regulation in certain sectors.

 First and generally, we see that stakeholders may apply Open Access (OA) policies to scientific research.
 Such policies promote TDM as the scope of beneficiaries for such policies is not restricted and all acts within TDM are covered.
 We see that many stakeholders apply the CC BY licence, which also permits TDM carried out for any purpose.
 Restrictions only exist with regard to the CC licences, and similar licences, that restrict re-use to non-commercial purposes.
 A general finding is that a distinction is made between OA to scientific publications and OA to research data.
 Where OA to scientific publications is already quite common as a policy among publishers, funders and research institutions and libraries, OA to research data is still at a somewhat embryonic stage.
 While the importance of OA to research data is generally emphasised by stakeholders, it is not implemented as a standard policy.
-This may be largely due to the fact that the nature of research data is fundamentally different from publications, which raises challenges.
-For example, research data may consist of personal (and sensitive) data and making them freely available may result in infringing data protection rules.
-However, it may also bring other - non-legal - barriers that we will address in D3.3+.
-The same applies to the challenges that OA to scientific publications may bring.
+This may be largely due to the fact that the nature of research data may consist of personal (and sensitive) data and making them freely available may result in infringing data protection rules.

 Second, in the case of publishers, we see that where publishers only publish under OA licences, they commonly use the CC BY licences.
-They thereby fully permit TDM, although this may be limited by technical restrictions due to infrastructure capacity; the latter problem will be addressed in D3.3+.
 In their general policies, certain non-OA publishers permit TDM by subscribed users for non-commercial academic or research purposes, while others do not permit it at all.
 We acknowledge that, on a case-by-case basis, publishers may be willing to permit TDM, but general policies provide more clarity and make it less burdensome for a miner to mine contents he has lawful or authorised access to.

-Third, with regard to data protection rules, we can already see that sector specific regulations and policies, as reported by national respondents to the questionnaire we conducted, commonly relate to medical data.
+Third, regarding data protection rules, we can already see that sector specific regulations and policies, as reported by national respondents to the questionnaire we conducted, commonly relate to medical data.
 In these regulations and policies, we see that the rules regarding the processing, consent required from data subjects, as well as other obligations are more detailed than in the 'normal' data protection laws.
 While on the one hand detailed rules can be more restrictive to TDM, they can provide guidance - and therefore certainty - to TDM users ensuring that their TDM activities are lawful.
 In that regard, they can serve as an example for recommendations for policies relating to data protection law.